nickader/AderLabWebsite/_posts/2024-05-13-coming-soon.md

 ---
 title: Coming soon...
-tags:
-  - people
 ---

-The Ader lab will officially open at UNCG on August 1st, 2024!
+The Ader Lab will officially open at UNCG on August 1st, 2024!